Add more detail to a budget or forecast

 Hover over the entity row (UK), then click the blue Add button that displays.

-In the window that displays, select the General Ledger account code(s)* you want to add, for example, Entertainment.
+Select the account you want to add, for example, Entertainment.
 You can select multiple accounts.
-If you do not see the required account in the list, it means the account is not available to be added, as it has not been mapped to a category in the financial statement.
+If you don't see the required account in the list, it means the account is not available to be added, as it has not been mapped to a category in the financial statement.

 To add the account to the selected entity only (UK), leave the default option selected.